toastdriven/definite/docs/usage/advanced.rst

 Auto-Create State Constants
 ---------------------------

-``definitely`` automatically does a fair amount of checking of state names for validity.
+``definite`` automatically does a fair amount of checking of state names for validity.
 However, some programmers may prefer having constants for use instead of the simple strings shown throughout these docs.